On the Dynamics of First and Second Order GeCo and gBBKS Schemes: Introduction

 The eigenvalues of $\bA$ are given by $0$ and $\lambda=-(ac+b)<0$, and the steady states of \eqref{PDS_test} are given by $\ker(\bA)=\Span(\by^*)$ with $\by^*=(b,a)^\mathsf{T}$.
-Such a system provides positive solutions whenever $y_1^0,y_2^0>0$ and possesses $ y_1(t)+cy_2(t)=y_1^0+cy_2^0$ for any $t\geq 0$ as only linear invariant.
-In order to apply Theorem 2.9 from \cite{izgin2022stability}, we prove that the iterates of the numerical schemes are generated by $\mathcal C^1$-maps with Lipschitz continuous first derivatives when applied to the test problem \eqref{PDS_test}.
+Such a system provides positive solutions whenever $y_1^0,y_2^0>0$ and possesses $ y_1(t)+cy_2(t)=y_1^0+cy_2^0$ for any $t\geq 0$ as \suggest{the} only linear invariant. \suggest{Moreover, it is known from \cite{IKM21} that all steady states of \eqref{PDS_test} are Lyapunov stable but none of them is asymptotically stable.
+Therefore, we expect to observe the same stability properties for the corresponding fixed points using a reasonable method.} In order to apply Theorem 2.9 from \cite{izgin2022stability}, we prove that the iterates of the numerical schemes are generated by $\mathcal C^1$-maps with Lipschitz continuous first derivatives when applied to the test problem \eqref{PDS_test}. \suggest{As we will see, already for these $2\times 2$ systems, the first and second order gBBKS as well as the second order GeCo scheme possess only bounded stability domains, disqualifying them for solving stiff problems. }

-As the first order GeCo scheme reproduces the exact solution when applied to the two dimensional system (see \cite{martiradonna2020geco}), its stability in the two-dimensional case is guaranteed.
-Thus, we explore the stability of GeCo1 in the general $N$-dimensional linear setting